 Before she became a teacher, Christine protested pet stores and the now-defunct Ringling Bros. and Barnum & Bailey Circus, lobbied for mandatory spay/neuter legislation in her community, and used PETA’s app to write letters to public figures regarding the use of animals in experiments along with other issues.
 “Often after sending the form letters through the app,” Christine says, “I look up the companies’ websites and write them my own letter.”
 Becoming a full-time teacher didn’t stop her from advocating for animals with tenacity.
 When she’s not in the classroom, she continues to participate in protests and other demonstrations across the country in addition to calling and writing letters to companies that exploit animals in order to urge them to show compassion.

 Naturally, Christine takes every opportunity to incorporate lessons on compassion for animals into her nonfiction reading classes.
-With 70 third-graders, she gets creative—using music, art, and persuasive writing to teach her students about the plight of Lolita, the orca who’s been held captive at the Miami Seaquarium for nearly 50 years, and ways they can help.
-Christine also hosts an after-school club, Save the Whales, and coordinates with other activists online to advocate for animals.
+With 70 third-graders, she gets creative, using music, art, and persuasive writing to teach her students about the plight of Lolita, the orca who had been held captive at the Miami Seaquarium for more than 50 years and has since passed away, sharing ways they could help her and other exploited marine animals.

 I believe that teaching kindness and compassion has to come first and teaching reading and math second.